Next: The local approximation

 is defined

-as the probability for a star with position and velocity
+as the probability for a star with position

 to be scattered into a new phase space volume element